|

 41. As the destroyer approached the Jolvian prison outpost, Kor

-wanted to absorb as much of the death experience as possible, to design
+wanted to absorb as much of the death experience as possible.

 42. The Jolvians maintained